federicobetti99/CLA_project/README.md

 - `matrices` - Folder containing the nos3 matrix in .mat format

 ## Reproducibility of the results
 We provide a unique Matlab script `main.m` to reproduce the results shown in the report.
 The latter produces the plots presented in the report in the same order as they appear in the latter.
-In particular:

 ## Authors
 - Federico Betti